Rouaasoukar/os-assignments.github.io/versions/v1/content/fundamental-concepts/assignment.md

 By single-stepping the program you will examine in detail what actions are taken in order to handle each exception.
-You will also study keyboard interrupts and how this can be used make the CPU do something different while waiting for user input.
+You will also study keyboard interrupts and how this can be used to make the CPU do something different while waiting for user input.
 To get a fully working system you must add or change the provided code at a few places.